ian-flores/LimeSurvey/README.md

 # LimeSurvey
+A script to automate the installation of LimeSurvey on an Ubuntu 18.04 LEMP stack, and adds an SSL Cert via Let's Encrypt.
+What this script installs:

+- Nginx
+- PHP 7.3
+- MariaDB 10.1.4
+- Let's Encrypt Certbot
-LimeSurvey LEMP Install
+- LimeSurvey 3.17.6+190624

-To install make sure your domain is pointed at a fresh instance of Ubuntu 18.04.
-Login with sudo access and enter:
+To install make sure your domain is pointed at a fresh instance of Ubuntu 18.04 prior to starting.
+Login with sudo rights and enter:

 `wget -qO lime https://raw.githubusercontent.com/Gordon55M/LimeSurvey/master/limesurveyinstall.sh && sudo bash lime`